 \section{Solutions to the Boltzmann equation}

-The cosmic microwave background radiation is almost isotropic and ideal blackbody at high precision but slightly deviates from the perfect one.
-In this section, we construct such a deviations as solutions of the second order Boltzmann equation.
+The cosmic microwave background radiation is almost an isotropic and ideal blackbody at high precision but slightly deviates from the perfect one.
+In this section, we construct such a deviation as a solution of the second order Boltzmann equation.